-States should allow APRNs and PAs to sign Provider Orders for Life-Sustaining Treatment forms, so consumers can more easily use these important health documents (see also this chapter’s section on Patients’ Rights and Increasing Use of Advance Directives).
+States should allow APRNs and PAs to sign Provider Orders for Life-Sustaining Treatment forms, so consumers can more easily use these important health documents (see also this chapter’s section on Patients’ Rights and Advance Directives).

-The Centers for Medicare Authorized in 1965 under Title XVIII of the Social Security Act, Medicare provides health insurance coverage for people age 65 and older and for some disabled people under age 65.
-This federal program consists of Part A (Hospital Insurance), Part B (Supplemental Medical Insurance), Part… & Medicaid Services’ regulations and policies should be updated as appropriate, to include APRNs and PAs in the interpretation of the terms “physician” and “physician services,” adding them as providers of services that are within the APRN and PA scope of practice and that would be covered if furnished by a physician.
-Medicare Authorized in 1965 under Title XVIII of the Social Security Act, Medicare provides health insurance coverage for people age 65 and older and for some disabled people under age 65.
-This federal program consists of Part A (Hospital Insurance), Part B (Supplemental Medical Insurance), Part… should authorize them PAs and APRNs (such as nurse practitioners and clinical nurse specialists Health care workers participate in mentoring other nurses, case management, research, and other activities.
-Specialty areas include to adult health, community health, geriatrics, home health, pediatrics, psychiatric/mental health, school health and women's health.
-There are also… ) to certify patients for home health services and admission to hospice, as well as clarify that they are authorized to certify admission to a skilled-nursing facility and to perform the initial admitting assessment.
+Policies and regulations on scope of practice set by the Centers for Medicare & Medicaid Services (CMS)should be updated as appropriate, to include APRNs and PAs in the interpretation of the terms “physician” and “physician services,” adding them as providers of services that are within the APRN and PA scope of practice and that would be covered if furnished by a physician.
+Medicare should authorize PAs and APRNs (such as nurse practitioners and clinical nurse specialists) to certify patients for services and admission to hospice, as well as clarify that they are authorized to certify admission to a skilled-nursing facility and to perform the initial admitting assessment.

-Federally mandated physician supervision of APRNs in Medicare Authorized in 1965 under Title XVIII of the Social Security Act, Medicare provides health insurance coverage for people age 65 and older and for some disabled people under age 65.
-This federal program consists of Part A (Hospital Insurance), Part B (Supplemental Medical Insurance), Part… payment policy (in cases where federal law is more restrictive than state law) should be eliminated to allow these licensed professionals to practice to the full extent of their licensure in hospitals, critical access hospitals, ambulatory surgery centers, skilled-nursing facilities, centers of excellence, and other health care facilities regulated by CMS.
+Federally mandated physician supervision of APRNs in Medicare payment policy (in cases where federal law is more restrictive than state law) should be eliminated to allow these licensed professionals to practice to the full extent of their licensure in hospitals, critical access hospitals, ambulatory surgery centers, skilled-nursing facilities, centers of excellence, and other health care facilities regulated by CMS.

 States should allow all professionals to provide services to the full extent of their current knowledge, training, experience, and skills where evidence indicates services can be delivered safely and effectively.
 States should allow and expect different professions to share overlapping scopes of practice.